 Do you like to chat on the internet?
-If the answer is yes, take your fingers off your keyboard, and open your eyes wide.
+If the answer is yes, sit up and pay attention.

 You’ve probably noticed that comments on blogs are always accompanied by a small image.